Introduction

 Lettuce, Rocket and Salad Leaves

-Lettuce, rocket and other salad leaves are some of the most reliable June harvests.
-If you sowed in spring, you should usually have something to cut by now, especially from looseleaf types and cut-and-come-again mixes.
+Lettuce, rocket and other salad leaves are some of the most reliable June harvests, especially from spring sowings, looseleaf types and cut-and-come-again mixes.

 Radishes

-Radishes are another classic June harvest, especially if you sowed them in April or May.
-They grow quickly, but that also means they can pass their best quickly.
+Radishes are a classic June harvest if you sowed them in April or May.
+They grow quickly, but they can also pass their best quickly.

-Harvest radishes while the roots are still firm, crisp and a useful size.
-If the tops of the roots are visible above the soil, pull a few and check them.
-If they are good, harvest the row gradually rather than leaving them all to sit.
+Pick: Firm, crisp roots while they are still a useful size.
+If the tops are visible above the soil, pull a few and check them.

 Spring Onions

-Spring onions are usually ready when the stems are around pencil thickness, although you can pick them younger if you want a milder, thinner harvest.
-They fit June perfectly because they are useful in quick meals, salads, stir fries, omelettes and anything involving early potatoes.
+Spring onions are usually ready when the stems are around pencil thickness, although you can pick them younger for a milder harvest.

 Spinach and Chard

-Spinach and chard can both be harvested in June, but they behave differently once the weather warms up.
+Spinach and chard can both be harvested in June, but they behave differently as the weather warms.

-A good June approach is to use spinach while it is still tender and rely on chard for a steadier leafy harvest as summer builds.
-If your spinach bolts, clear it and use the space for another quick crop.
+June tip: Use spinach while it is still tender, then rely on chard for a steadier leafy harvest as summer builds.
+If spinach bolts, clear it and sow something else.

 Broad Beans

-Broad beans are one of the proper early-summer harvests in June, especially if you sowed them in autumn or started them early in spring.
-They are worth checking regularly once pods begin to swell.
+Broad beans are one of the proper early-summer vegetables to harvest in June, especially from autumn sowings or early spring sowings.

 Peas and Mangetout